zkmopro/mopro/mopro-cli/README.md

 ### Example

-For example, to create a hello world with desktop bindings (Rust), run:
+For example, to create a hello world with Rust bindings, run:

-`mopro init --adapter circom --platform desktop hello-world`
+`mopro init --adapter circom --platform core hello-world`

 ## Contributing